AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 }
 ```

 And suppose you are not the original author of it, and it's closed source, preventing you from modifying it directly.
-If you wanted to start your async/await migration with this method, the simplest way to do would be by wrapping a call to `downloadImageAndMetadata(for:imageNumber:completionHandler)` inside the `withCheckedThrowingContinuation` method.
+If you wanted to start your async/await migration with this method, the simplest way to do it would be by wrapping a call to `downloadImageAndMetadata(for:imageNumber:completionHandler)` inside the `withCheckedThrowingContinuation` method.

 ```swift
 func downloadImageAndMetadata(imageNumber: Int) async throws -> DetailedImage {